 In rare instances, it may be necessary for a participant to permanently discontinue study intervention (definitive discontinuation).
 Reasons for definitive discontinuation of study intervention may include the following: AEs; participant request; investigator request; pregnancy; protocol deviation (including no longer meeting all the inclusion criteria, or meeting 1 or more exclusion criteria).
-Note that a positive SARS-CoV-2 NAAT result without symptoms should not result in discontinuation of study intervention.
+In general, unless the investigator considers it unsafe to administer the second dose, or the participant does not wish to receive it, it is preferred that the second dose be administered.
+Note that a positive SARS-CoV-2 NAAT result without symptoms or a COVID-19 diagnosis (signs/symptoms only or signs/symptoms and a positive SARS-CoV-2 NAAT result) should not result in discontinuation of study intervention.